WHAT IS ACUPUNCTURE?People always have lots of questions about acupuncture and Chinese medicine. Here are a few of the most common ones:

 So don't just let this time of year pass you by unnoticed.
 Take your health to heart and give yourself some nourishment as we head into fall and you'll breeze through cold and flu season easily.
 And to my fellow Texans, I can't wait to see y'all outside on the porch now that this brutal summer is winding down!

 Steroid injections work great for some people, but for many people the relief is temporary.
 New studies are showing that long term use of steroids increases cartilage loss in knees.
-Acupuncture provides many people with relief without any side effects.
+Acupuncture and Tai Chi provide many people with relief without any side effects.
 Why not try it before you and your doctor decide to do an injection?

 Here's some highlight from this study on Medscape: